 If you have hiked ‘em all, apply for membership in the 900 MILER CLUB, an association of hikers who have hiked all of the trails.
 With membership your name will be added to the membership list.
 You will receive a certificate, patch and bumper sticker all proclaiming that you have hiked ‘em all.

 We emphasize maintained trails, as there are a maze of faint overgrown paths that lure the unwary.
 Never stray from the maintained trails as shown on the trail map.
 Hikers have died after wandering off the maintained trails.

 The good news about "900" in the 900 miler club is that no hiker can hike all of the trails in The Great Smoky Mountains National Park in 900 miles.
-The lowest number of hiking miles claimed by a club member is 972.
 Many hike about 1500 trail miles before their maps are complete.
-For a spreadsheet of all the trails and mileages, click here.
+For a printable PDF file of all the trails and mileages, click here.
+For an Excel spreadsheet of all the trails and mileages, click here.
 Many 900 Miler hikers use Liz Etnier's fabulous book as a planning resource, and we recommend it highly.

 But why would anyone in her/his right mind want to hike in these mountains at all, much less all of the trails?

 As some go down to the sea in ships, others must see what is over the next ridge.